spatie/laravel-permission/README.md

 [![StyleCI](https://styleci.io/repos/42480275/shield)](https://styleci.io/repos/42480275)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-permission.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-permission)

-This package allows to save permissions and roles in a database.
+This package allows you to manage user permissions and roles in a database.

 Once installed you can do stuff like this: